leighgeng-stack/kafka-perf-test/docs/kafka-baseline-perf.md

 - Supply optional `--client-config` and `--command-config` files for secure clusters; the script merges them with `runners/cli/config/baseline-consumer.properties` before launching the benchmark clients.
 - Artifacts are persisted under `artifacts/<timestamp>_<phase>/producer.log|consumer.log`.

-Refer to the README for exact commands and customization examples; the remainder of this design doc focuses on the why and what to measure.
+Refer to the linked docs for exact commands and customization examples; the remainder of this design doc focuses on the why and what to measure.

 ---

-### 10. Automation Template (YAML)
+### 11. Automation Template (YAML)

 ```yaml
 test_name: kafka_baseline